 Weather statistics for Cancún:

 Weather statistics for San Cristobal de Las Casas:

 Excursions and transfers are conducted in small, international groups led by an English-speaking guide.

 The rainy season, which is also the hottest season in Mexico, lasts from May through October.
 Temperatures can be very high between July and September – particularly in the southern region of the country – but this is also the wettest period of the year.
 Generally speaking, you can still plan a visit to Mexico in the rainy season as the rain usually lasts for only a couple of hours in the late afternoon.
-From October through May, the weather is dry and pleasantly warm without being too hot.
+From November to April, the weather is dry and pleasantly warm without being too hot.
 December–February is the coldest period of the year in all parts of the country, and the evenings and nights can be very cold in inland areas, so it is a good idea to bring a warm jumper and long trousers with you.
 Along the coasts, both days and nights are warm.